EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-user/aaa-user.md

 <b>netmask</b>
 The netmask for the Intranet IP

+<b>intranetIP6</b>
+The Intranet IP6 bound to the user

+<b>numaddr</b>
+Numbers of ipv6 address bound starting with intranetip6

 <b>policySubType</b>

 <b>stateflag</b>

 <b>password</b>
 Password with which the user logs on.
 Required for any user account that does not exist on an external authentication server.
 If you are not using an external authentication server, all user accounts must have a password.
 If you are using an external authentication server, you must provide a password for local user accounts that do not exist on the authentication server.

 <b>devno</b>